Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

-The updated order went into effect Sunday, July 19 at 12:01 a.m. and is set to remain in effect until further notice.
+The updated order goes into effect on Monday, Nov.
+23 at 12 a.m. and is set to remain in effect until further notice.

 A person may remove their face mask where otherwise required under the following circumstances: